RafaelMiquelino/okta-signin-widget/README.md

 **OIDC Configuration:**

-This is the recommended configuration for new integrations as it uses a more lightweight REST-based protocol and has more widespread usage.
-For more information, see developer documentation on [choosing a protocol](https://developer.okta.com/docs/guides/build-sso-integration/openidconnect/overview/#choosing-a-protocol)
+This configuration is used for OIDC integrations.
+New integrations are recommended to use OIDC as it uses a more lightweight REST-based protocol and has more widespread usage.

 ```javascript
 signIn.renderEl(